primiano/perfetto-docs/docs/concepts/buffers.md

    These losses are recorded, at the trace proto level, in [`TraceStats.BufferStats.chunks_overwritten`][BufferStats].

-2. When using `fill_policy: DISCARD`, newer tacing data committed after the buffer is full is dropped.
+2. When using `fill_policy: DISCARD`, newer tracing data committed after the buffer is full is dropped.
    These losses are recorded, at the trace proto level, in [`TraceStats.BufferStats.chunks_discarded`][BufferStats].